Virasoro constraints on moduli of sheaves and vertex algebras: Rank reduction via wall-crossing

 \subsection{Invariant classes $[M]^\inva$}

 When there are strictly semistable sheaves in $M_\alpha$, we cannot obtain a class in $\widecheck V_\bullet$ by simply pushing forward a virtual fundamental class from $H_\bullet(M_\alpha)$.
 However, Joyce constructs classes $[M_\alpha]^{\inva}$ for every $\alpha$ such that $[M_\alpha]^{\inva}=[M_\alpha]^\vir$ when there are no strictly semistable sheaves.
 The classes $[M_\alpha]^{\inva}$ appear when one writes down wall-crossing formulae.
-We will now summarize -- and slightly reformulate -- the construction of these classes in \cite[Theorem 5.7, Section 9]{Jo21}.
+We will now summarize -- and slightly reformulate -- the construction of these classes in \cite[Theorem 5.7, Section 9]{Jo21} when $(m,d)$ is one of our three cases.